Fact or Fiction: What Do You Really Know About Cholesterol?

 Given the side effects of statins, such as muscle pain (more common) and a higher risk of diabetes and liver damage (less common), it’s important that providers recommend cholesterol-lowering medication only for people who benefit from it the most, for whom the benefits outweigh the harms.

-If you’re someone who has low cardiovascular risk, statins won’t do you much good; they won’t significantly reduce your already-low risk of heart attack and stroke — even if they bring your “high” cholesterol level down to normal range.
-On the other hand, you might have “good numbers” when you get your cholesterol checked, but if you’re high risk for other reasons, taking a statin could literally be a lifesaver.
-If you’re moderate risk, you should weigh the pros and cons of statin medications with your primary care provider and make a decision together about what’s right for you.
+If you’re someone who has low cardiovascular risk, statins won’t do you much good; they won’t significantly reduce your already-low risk of heart attack and stroke — even if they bring your “bad” cholesterol level down to normal range.
+On the other hand, you might have “good numbers” when you get your cholesterol checked, but if you’re high risk for other reasons (smoking, or a strong family history of heart attacks) taking a statin could literally be a lifesaver.
+If you're at moderate risk, you should weigh the pros and cons of statin medications with your primary care provider and make a decision together about what’s right for you.
+For many people in this situation, exploring additional testing, such as a coronary artery calcium score, can give you more information to help you make a decision that is best for you.

 Myth #3: A heart-healthy diet means eating less fat.